-Campground 2 has a pull-through accessible electric campsite, which is partly sunny and has an extended-end table, pedestal grill and fire ring.
-It is located next to the amphitheater and playground.
+Campground 2 has two accessible campsites.
+One is a pull through, and one is a back-in campsite.
+Both are partly sunny and have extended end tables, a fire ring and a grill.
 There are three accessible water hydrants in this campground.
 The showerhouse is located nearby.

 Campground 3 has not been modified.
 There is one accessible water hydrant in this campground.

 Campground 4 provides one accessible electric campsite with an extended-end table, pedestal grill and fire ring.
-The nearby vault toilet has a paved pathway, but six feet of the path is of an excessive slope.
-The entry pad provides four feet clearance in front of the doors.
+The nearby vault toilet has a paved pathway, but 6 feet of the path is of an excessive slope.
+The entry pad provides 4 feet clearance in front of the doors.
 There are two accessible water hydrants in this campground.

-The check station, where campers register and purchase firewood and ice, is located adjacent to the showerhouse and shares the same parking lot.
+The check station, where campers register and purchase firewood, is located adjacent to the showerhouse and shares the same parking lot.
 The registration area is accessible and provides a brochure box.
 The check station has its on-season hours of operation posted and emergency contact information.
 During the off-season, campers self-register here using the honor camping system envelopes and drop box.
 Procedures are posted.

-The woodlot and ice cabinet are open for sales during posted check station hours in the on-season.
+The woodlot is open for sales during posted check station hours in the on-season.
 Access is on gravel.
 Assistance is provided during operating hours.
 Off-season firewood sales and procedures are posted.
-Ice is not sold in the off-season.

 The amphitheater is located in Loop 2 and has a wood chip pathway with a slight slope.
 Wheelchair seating is available where the path enters the clearing.
 The playground, adjacent to the amphitheater entrance, has a paved path with a shady seating area.
 The base material, at this time, is sand.